 Leveraging the tech powering the field-tested enterprise OpenFn platform...

-...but providing a fully open source web app with a user-friendly web interface.
+...and providing a fully open source web app with a user-friendly web interface.

 A fully open source web app, it can be deployed anywhere through Docker and comes with a user-friendly, low-code interface with the full functionality needed for organizations to build, run and audit their workflows all in one place.